terraform-ibm-modules/terraform-ibm-powervs-workspace/README.md

 ## Summary
-This root module automates and provisions a IBM Power Virtual Server Workspace with following components:
+This  module automates and provisions a IBM Power Virtual Server Workspace with following components:

 - Creates an IBM® Power Virtual Server (PowerVS) workspace.
 - Creates an SSH key.